User Guide

 Click Save to save the tag, Save & Create Another Tag to save and create another tag, Cancel to discard.

-The following are the options available for Conditional Tags:
+The following table details the available options for Conditional Tags.

 Contains Does Not Contain Is Empty Is Not Empty |